The Complete List of HEMA-Free Builder Gels (2026)

 Why avoid HEMA?

 HEMA (2-Hydroxyethyl Methacrylate) is the most common sensitizer in gel nail products.
 Once sensitized, you can develop a permanent allergy not just to nail products, but to dental materials, medical adhesives, and more.
-HEMA-free builder gels use safer oligomer alternatives that provide the same strength without the allergy risk.
+HEMA-free builder gels reduce one major exposure route, but other acrylates and methacrylates can still matter.

 Also watch out for: Di-HEMA TMHDC — a common "HEMA-free" replacement that is still highly allergenic.
 Our checker flags both.